rxdps93/freezer-manager-desktop/README.md

 - [ ] Edit item
 - [ ] Remove item
 - [ ] Data updates from CSV each time an action happens
+- [ ] Properly document code to a respectable and responsible standard
 #### Near
 - [ ] Add tag
 - [ ] Edit tag